google/google-my-business-samples/java/README.md

 # Client library downloads

-Visit [Downloads and Samples](/my-business/samples) to get the latest client libraries.
+Visit the [Google My Business Developer Site](https://developers.google.com/my-business) to get the latest client libraries.

 # Add the library to an Eclipse project